Bad neighbor: Yellow-groove bamboo

 "Just this spring, I was pulling into my driveway and I said to myself, `What's that growing out of my roof?' " she said.
 "It was my neighbor's bamboo, which had grown behind my siding and out the roof."

-This is because, although it's a huge headache for some homeowners, it doesn't seem to be attacking natural habitats to any significant degree, and its effect on native plants and animals is almost nonexistent.
+This is because, although it's a huge headache for some homeowners, it doesn't seem to be attacking natural habitats to any significant degree, and its effect on native plants and animals is all but nonexistent.

 "Right now, bamboo isn't meeting enough criteria to be considered as even potentially invasive," said Donna Ellis, senior extension educator and co-chairwoman of the Connecticut Invasive Plant Working Group.
 "This is not to say that it isn't causing problems for homeowners, particularly along property lines, but because of the nature of where it's growing, it's not posing a threat to the natural habitat."

 There are more than 100 plants on the state's list of invasive plants, many of which you see every day, from the Norway maple to the beach rose.
-It's illegal to cultivate, purchase, sell or transplant any of those plants.
+It's illegal to cultivate, purchase, sell or transplant any of the plants on the list.

 A neighbor problem